jenfly/pydata-intro-workshop/README.md

-**Coming soon in June 2018!** Right now, the Github repo is mostly just a collection of my notes and brain dumps.
+**Coming soon in June 2018!** Right now, the Github repo (linked above) is mostly just a collection of my notes and brain dumps.
 Soon this mess will magically morph into slides and exercises for a half-day interactive workshop.

 # Intro to Data Analysis in Python
 ## PyLadies Vancouver Workshop